-It is highly recommended that at least one supervisor have knowledge of emergency first aid procedures for all Category 2, 3, 4 and 5 trips.
-All Category 4 Out of School Activities identified as wilderness or high care activities must have an appropriately qualified supervisor with first aid certification.
-See OPHEA Guidelines.
+It is highly recommended that at least one supervisor have knowledge of emergency first aid procedures for all trips.
+All Category 4 Out of School Activities identified as wilderness or high care activities must have an appropriately qualified supervisor with wilderness first aid certification.
+See OPHEA/OPASSE Secondary Wilderness/Canoe Tripping Safety Guidelines.

 In case of an accident or student injury, First Aid, medical attention and/or Emergency Medical Services must be engaged immediately.
-At the first opportunity, contact the principal and the parents/guardians to inform them of the accident.
-The principal will contact the appropriate superintendent if the accident is deemed serious and requiring medical attention immediately.
+At the first opportunity, the head supervisor must contact the principal and the parents/guardians to inform them of the accident.
+The principal will contact the appropriate superintendent if the accident is deemed serious and requires medical attention immediately.
 Within 24 hours of a serious accident, an Incident Report Form should be submitted as per OSBIE regulations.
 If a student is ill and/or injured, he or she must NOT be sent home unaccompanied.